Aboriginal and Torres Strait Islander communities

 What we do

-The City of Sydney acknowledges the traditional custodians of this land and strives to support its Aboriginal and Torres Strait Islander residents.
+The City of Sydney acknowledges the traditional custodians of this land and strives to support our Aboriginal and Torres Strait Islander residents.

 In addition to providing general and specific community services to Aboriginal and Torres Strait Islander communities, we work on projects designed to celebrate Aboriginal culture and history, and to promote reconciliation.